ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

     def deployName = jobName + "_deploy"
     def testName = jobName + "_test"

-    createPipelineJob(deployName, repoUrl)
+    createDeploymentJob(deployName, repoUrl)
-    createMultibranchPipelineJob(testName, repoUrl)
+    createTestJob(testName, repoUrl)
 }

 buildPipelineJobs()
 ```

 ## Goal 3
-Since we will be setitng up all of our stages in a Shared Library, we need to set up a groovy script (`jenkinsJob.groovy`) that the `poc-micro` service points to from its Jenkinsfile.
+Since we will be setting up all of our stages in a Shared Library, we need to set up a groovy script (`jenkinsJob.groovy`) that the `poc-micro` service points to from its Jenkinsfile.

 ### Adding `jenkinsJob.groovy` to `microservice-pipelines`
 We are going to set up our `jenkinsJob.groovy` to checkout our microservice code from source control and execute specific maven commands depending on the job that is running.